 The surname Muckle was first found in Shropshire, anciently known as Salop, where they were conjecturally descended from one Ethelred Muckle.
 One of the earliest records was Roger of Mokleston, Lord of the Manor of Muckleston, whose lands were seized by the Earl of Arundel for outlawry.
 Hoskyn Muccleston succeeded him in 1345.
 Two records of the place Muckleston were found: first as a hamlet in the parish of Shawbury and secondly as a parish in the union of Market Drayton.

-Important Dates for the Muckle family
+Early History of the Muckle family

 This web page shows only a small excerpt of our Muckle research.
 Another 102 words (7 lines of text) covering the years 1366, 1663, 1609 and 1698 are included under the topic Early Muckle History in all our PDF Extended History products and printed products wherever possible.